top of page

 Keep pushing:

-I pushed myself one more time, leaning into a more graphic style with heavy brush strokes, dramatic cinematic lighting, and a strong reliance on reference images.
+I pushed myself one more time, leaning into a more graphic style with heavy brush strokes, dramatic cinematic lighting, and a strong reliance on reference images (ShotDeck) .
+I used this boxing kid as my character as an experiment to push forward with a cinematic feel and to show more vulnerability.

 The Boxing Kid